$3-2-1$ foliations for Reeb flows on the tight 3-sphere: A family of cylinders asymptotic to and

 One of the leaves of the bubbling-off tree obtained from the sequence $\tw_n$ is a cylinder over the orbit $P_1$ originated from the puncture $z=0$.
 Using the fact that $\mu(P_1)=1$ and an argument similar to Claim I in the proof of Theorem \ref{prop:arvore-p1-p2}, we conclude that

 We first show that $\Theta=\emptyset$.
 On the contrary, suppose that $\Theta\neq\emptyset$.
-Then by Lemma \ref{le:bubbling-cilindros-fredholm-estimate}, we have $\mu(P_0)=1$, $\#\Theta=1$ and $\mu(\tilde{P})=2$, where $\tilde{P}=(\tilde{x},\tilde{T})$ is the asymptotic limit at the unique puncture $z\in\Theta$.
-The orbit $\tilde{P}$ is not linked to $P_3$.
+Then by Lemma \ref{le:bubbling-cilindros-fredholm-estimate}, we have $\mu(P_0)=1$, $\#\Theta=1$ and $\mu(P_z)=2$, where $P_z=(x_z,T_z)$ is the asymptotic limit at the unique puncture $z\in\Theta$.
+The orbit $P_z$ is not linked to $P_3$.
 Indeed, for each $n$, $w_n$ is an embedding whose image does not intersect $P_3$, which implies that any contractible loop in $w_n(\C\setminus \{0\})$ is not linked to $P_3$ as well.
-It follows that any loop in the image of $w$ near the end $z\in \Theta$ is not linked to $P_3$ and consequently that $\tilde{P}$ is not linked to $P_3$.
-Since $\tilde{T}<T_3$, by hypothesis we have $\tilde{P}=P_2$.
+It follows that any loop in the image of $w$ near the end $z\in \Theta$ is not linked to $P_3$ and consequently that $P_z$ is not linked to $P_3$.
+Since $T_z<T_3$, by hypothesis we have $P_z=P_2$.
 This implies that $P_2$ is contractible in $\mathcal{R}_2$.
 Since the region $\mathcal{R}_1$ contains an embedded disk with boundary $P_2$ and consequently $P_2$ is contractible in $\mathcal{R}_1$, it is easy to prove, using Mayer-Vietoris sequence, that the holomology class of $\R/\Z \ni t\to x_2(T_2 t)$ generates $H_1(\mathcal{R}_2,\Z)$, a contradiction.

-Now we show that the mass $m(0)$ of the puncture $z=0$, as defined in \eqref{eq:mass-cylinders}, is positive.
+Now we show that the mass $m(0)$ of the puncture $z=0$, defined by \eqref{eq:mass-cylinders}, is positive.
 On the contrary, suppose that $m(0)=0$.
 By Lemma \ref{le:orbitas-coincidem-massa-zero}, we know that $\tw$ is asymptotic to $P_1$ at its negative puncture $z=0$.
 This contradicts the fact that the family of cylinders \eqref{eq:familia-maximal-cilindros} is maximal.

 So far, we know that $\tw:\C\setminus\{0\}\to \R\times S^3$ is a $\tj$-holomorphic cylinder asymptotic to $P_3$ at $\infty$ and to the orbit $P_0$ at $0$.
 By \eqref{eq:estimate-fredholm-sylinders} and \eqref{eq:indice-maiorigual-1}, we have $1\leq \mu(P_0)\leq 2.$